codeoutin/claude-code-agency/README.md

 - Review the `examples/` directory for sample configurations
 - Check `docs/` for detailed setup instructions
 - Examine successful task outputs for patterns

----

-**Built for teams that demand production-ready code, every time.**